Q: Why do libraries always have to be quiet?

 If you receive or make a call, please be courteous and take the call to the vestibule or outside the library.

 If you plan to use the vestibule for phone calls because of inclement weather, please keep your call short, and try to speak quietly.
-Sound in the vestibule does carry into the library, and is very disruptive.
+Sound in the vestibule does carry into the library.

 Q: How do I borrow books?

 A: If you are on-campus, you can check books out at the library by bringing them to the Circulation Desk near the entrance to the library.
-We will need to see some form of photo identification (driver's license, student ID, passport) so that we can verify your identity.
+We will need to see your student ID or other form of photo identification (driver's license, passport) so that we can verify your identity.
 If you do not have photo ID or know your student ID number, please contact Security (717-728-2364) to make arrangements to obtain a student ID.

-Q: How long can I keep books I take out?
+Q: How long can I keep what I take out?

-Q: How many books can I have checked out at once?
+Q: How many items can I have checked out at once?

-A: You can have a total of 10 items out at one time.
+A: You can have a total of 10 items out at one time, only one can be a piece of equipment (laptop).
 If you have overdue items, your borrowing privileges may be suspended until you return the overdue items.

 Q: Where are the movies?